kingluddite/web-dev-notes/cms/wordpress/bootstrap-wordpress-part-1.md

 }
 ```

-Copy that code and put it at the bottom of `style.css`
+Copy that code.
+Create a new file called `jumbotron.css` and put it inside a new folder called `css`.

+### Enqueue our new css files

 To enqueue it (add it to our list of needed css files) just adjust our `functions.php` file to look like the following: